OCA/knowledge/document_type/README.rst

 To use this module, you need to:

 * Go to Knowledge / Configuration / Document types and configure your document types
+* Every time you attach a document using the 'Attachment' menu in the sidebar, a popup will open allowing you to set attachment name, description and type;
+  according to the types defined for that model.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot